GalaxyGateway/lovelace-galaxy-groups/README.md

     allow_abort: true / false
     allow_force: true / false
 ```
-Set ABCDEF to the uniqueid of the module.

 The cards are ment to be used with the Galaxy Gateway module available from https://seasoft.nl